stoqs/stoqs/doc/instructions/PRODUCTION.md

            /usr/local/bin/uwsgi --emperor /etc/uwsgi/vassals --uid www-data --gid www-data --daemonize /var/log/uwsgi/uwsgi-emperor.log --pidfile /var/run/uwsgi.pid

    As this script contains keys and database credentials take appropriate steps to protect it from prying eyes.
+On a CentOS 6 system you may use this [sample_uwsgi_startstop.sh](sample_uwsgi_startstop.sh) script to have uWSGI start on boot.

 15. To restart a production uWSGI server running in emperor mode simply `touch` the file that is linked in the `/etc/uwsgi/vassals/` directory, e.g.: